 Such vagaries of colour and form are typical of early heraldry when often the interpretation of arms was left to personal choice but given the range of martlet shields considered as the likeliest sources for the design taken up by Sussex, which are examined further on, the choice of red in the 1622 edition of the atlas is markedly idiosyncratic, one wonders what prompted this seemingly odd choice.
 And in fact the shields on the heptarchy map in the 1622 version remained blue, which proved over time to be the preferred colour choice for the emblem.
 Curiously the birds have no feet, which may arise from the old belief that the swallow was always in flight!

-The martlets then featured as the emblem of the Kingdom of Sussex in “Divi Britannici”
+The martlets then appeared as the emblem of the Kingdom of Sussex in “Divi Britannici”

 published in 1675.